 To celebrate the John Innes Centre’s 50th anniversary in Norwich, local artist Malca Schotten exhibits a collection of science-inspired charcoal art pieces.

 Each piece is designed around a different area of cutting-edge research currently being conducted at this centre of global excellence, and aims to convey the life of the people behind the science.

-Follow the story at https://livesinscience.blog.
+Follow the story and lives behind the science at https://livesinscience.blog.

 Saturday 21 – Saturday 28 October

 Age: All ages